Munene44/hackernews/README.md

 # Hacker news clone

 this is a rails 5 app, a replica of reddit
+###requirements
+- Users need to be able to sign-up, sign-in and sign-out

+  - Signed-in users will need to be able to submit a link with a title and a URL
+  - Magic
+ - Users will be able to vote up or down on the link submissions

+  - Users will be able to comment on link submissions

 ## To run app
 rails version 5.1.7